kacperjanusz/CodersCard/content/about-me/index-1.md

   * 🏄 I love watersports, dirt bikes and hitchhiking

-  * 🔗 Trying to connect mechanical knowledge with passion to programming🔗 Trying to connect mechanical knowledge with passion to programming🔗 Trying to connect mechanical knowledge with passion to programming🔗 Trying to connect mechanical knowledge with passion to programming
+  * 🔗 Trying to connect mechanical knowledge with passion to programming🔗 Trying to connect mechanical knowledge with passion to programming🔗 Trying to connect mechanical knowledge with passion to programming
 socialMedia:
   technologies:
     - technologyName: HTML5